 Our global ambassadors support our work by speaking at events and introducing us to new contacts.
 They have all worked closely with us and are recognised internationally as experts on ageing.

-Nicholas Barr is Professor of Public Economics at the London School of Economics and the author of numerous books and articles including The Economics of the Welfare State (OUP, 5th edn, 2012), Reforming Pensions: Principles and Policy Choices (with Peter Diamond) (OUP, 2008) and Financing Higher Education: Answers from the UK (with Iain Crawford) (Routledge 2005).
+Nicholas Barr is professor of public economics at the London School of Economics and the author of numerous books and articles including The Economics of the Welfare State and Reforming pensions: a short guide (with Peter Diamond).

 Baroness Sally Greengross

 Baroness Sally Greengross has been a crossbench (independent) member of the House of Lords since 2000 and co-chairs four All-Party Parliamentary Groups: Dementia, Corporate Social Responsibility, Continence Care and Ageing and Older People.
 She is the vice chair of the All-Party Parliamentary Group on Choice at the End of Life, and is treasurer of the All-Party Parliamentary Group on Equalities.
 Sally is also chair of the cross-party Intergenerational Fairness Forum.

 Dalmer Hoskins is currently Director of Research and Comparative Studies at the USA Social Security Administration, where he leads a team to study all aspects of social security policy, including retirement behaviour, financing of pension programmes, poverty and benefit adequacy.

 Dalmer Hoskins had previously worked as the director of public policy at AARP, America's largest NGO dealing with older people's issues.